addyosmani/backbone-fundamentals/README.md

 Note that there are really only minor syntactical differences between the Object Literal pattern and a standard JSON data set.
 If for any reason you wish to use JSON for storing your configurations instead (e.g. for simpler storage when sending to the back-end), feel free to.

-For more on the Object Literal pattern, I recommend reading Rebecca Murphey's excellent article on the topic: (http://blog.rebeccamurphey.com/2009/10/15/using-objects-to-organize-your-code).
+For more on the Object Literal pattern, I recommend reading Rebecca Murphey's [excellent article on the topic](http://blog.rebeccamurphey.com/2009/10/15/using-objects-to-organize-your-code).

-<strong>Nested namespacing</strong>
+**Nested namespacing**

 An extension of the Object Literal pattern is nested namespacing.
 It's another common pattern used that offers a lower risk of collision due to the fact that even if a namespace already exists, it's unlikely the same nested children do.